 Journalist Dan Harris created the 10% Happier project exactly for people like me and himself.
 Finding existing meditation guides are somewhat impractical for people like himself who are skeptical of practicing, so Harris enlisted the help of experts.
 The result was a compilation of the most useful, scientifically supported techniques in Harris’s book “Meditation for Fidgety Skeptics” and through the 10% Happier app.

 The app guides users through the meditation process in seven free video lessons, after which the user can choose to subscribe to get more videos for a monthly fee.
 The 10% Happier project does a wonderful job of explaining exactly why meditation techniques work, which is something that’s missing in a lot of other meditation programs.
-This emphasis on educating users, rather than working on faith alone, makes 10% Happier a useful app to help you relax, especially for people who have some reservations about meditation.
+This emphasis on educating users, rather than working on faith alone, makes 10% Happier, as well as the mindfulness app Yours App, a useful tool to help you relax, especially for people who have some reservations about meditation.

 Created by the incomparable Jonny Sun, a paragon of Weird Twitter, Tinycarebot is a bot that tweets out reminders to its followers to make time for self-care.
 Twitter can be a stressful place, what with all the Hot Takes and the neo-Nazis who are mind-bogglingly still there despite Twitter’s continued pledges to curb abuse on their platform.